AmbientRun/Ambient/docs/src/user/installing.md

 **Note**: If you are running a project outside of the `guest/rust` workspace, it is likely that the published version of the API will be incompatible with `main`, and you will need to specify the dependency manually.

-Additionally, the `--locked` flag is recommended to ensure that the correct packages are installed and that the build is reproducible between machines.

-### Installing the latest *HEAD*
+### Installing the latest development version

 This is recommended if you are developing and targeting the latest features of Ambient which have yet to release.

-**Note**: This enables you to use the latest and experimental features but may lead to more bugs or decreased stability.
+**Note**: This version changes rapidly and enables you to use the latest and greatest experimental features but may lead to more bugs or decreased stability.

 ```sh
 cargo install --git https://github.com/AmbientRun/Ambient.git --locked --force ambient
 ```

+Additionally, the `--locked` flag is recommended to ensure that the correct packages are installed and that the build is reproducible between machines.

 ### Optional features